-“I only joined British Airways four months ago and this is Dan’s last year flying in the Reds so the timing couldn’t be more perfect.
+Julia said: “I only joined British Airways four months ago and this is Dan’s last year flying in the Reds so the timing couldn’t be more perfect.

 “Dan and I have both pursued our dream careers, but to fly together is something I’d never have imagined.

 “It was fantastic watching Dan in action from the BOAC aircraft.
 Aviation is a very much a family affair as our dad was a 747 Captain and our younger brother is a First Officer.”